orangeduck/Corange/README.txt

 	:: Installation ::

-		To install on Windows you need MinGW with gcc and from that it should just be make and make install To install on Unix you need probably lots of things including a new Makefile.
+		To install on Windows you need MinGW with gcc and from that it should just compile To install on Unix you need probably lots of things including a new Makefile.